tjstankus/woodslunch/doc/dev_notes.md

 1) Fill out account request form with email, first name, last name, then an entry for each student.
 Submit creates an AccountRequest,

 2) Admin gets notified somehow of pending account requests.
+(Maybe.)

 3) Admin approves AccountRequest.
 An AccountInvitation is created.
 An email gets sent with invitation token url.